Skip to main content

 55 mentions Positive Neutral Negative

 The gameplay in the "Doorways" series has received mixed reviews, with many players noting a lack of originality and repetitiveness, particularly in the later chapters.
-While some mechanics, like the flashback feature and various puzzles, are praised for their creativity, they are often overshadowed by frustrating enemy encounters and poorly implemented mechanics that detract from the overall experience.
-Overall, the gameplay is seen as enjoyable but marred by inconsistencies and a reliance on familiar horror tropes.
+While some mechanics, like the flashback feature and environmental puzzles, are praised for their creativity, they are often overshadowed by frustrating enemy encounters and poorly implemented mechanics that detract from the overall experience.
+Overall, the gameplay is seen as enjoyable yet flawed, with a tendency towards linearity and reliance on familiar horror tropes.

 • “The gameplay is enjoyable and the difficulty is just right.”